 Dr. Aria S. Halliday is an assistant professor in the Department of Gender and Women’s Studies and program in African American and Africana Studies at the University of Kentucky.
 She is the author of the edited collection, Black Girlhood Studies Collection (Canadian Scholars Press, 2019).
 She specializes in the study of cultural constructions of black girlhood and womanhood in material, visual, and digital culture in the late 20th and 21st centuries.
 She holds a Ph.D. in America Studies from Purdue University.

-This project is funded in part by a grant from New Hampshire Humanities and by our sponsor Kennebunk Savings.
+These Symposiums were funded in part by a New Hampshire Humanities Community Project Grant and by our sponsor Kennebunk Savings.